 This is a lesson preview only.
 For the full lesson, purchase the course here.

-Here it's webpage linking to webpage.
-The steps are pretty clear, although you might find it a little too challenging, but I do encourage you to give it a go.
+Here, it’s webpage linking to another webpage.
+The steps are pretty clear, although you might find it a little too challenging—but I do encourage you to give it a go.
 Struggle with it a little bit.

-You know, keep it, you know, have fun with it.
-Don't get all frustrated or anything, but do give it a go.
-And when you, you know, if you can get it to work, great.
+You know, keep it fun.
+Don’t get frustrated—just give it a try.
+If you can get it to work, great.

-If you can't, also great, as long as you try a little bit.
+If you can’t, that’s okay too—as long as you give it a try.
 And what I'd like you to do then is also pause the recording and then come back and you'll see me implement the solution.
 All right, time for the solution.

-From server 00 lab, do a save as and call it server 01 lab.
+From the server 00 lab, do a Save As and call it server 01 lab.
 Yeah, we've done that.
-Now from index 01, do a save as and call the new file about 01.
+Now from index 01, do a Save As and call the new file about 01.

-This is fine, but just something to link to from the homepage.
+This is fine—just something to link to from the homepage.
 That's all.
 That's all we're looking for here.

-We're going to have the home route render index HTML.
+We're going to have the home route render `index01.html`.
 We're not in the lab.
 We're in server 01.

-So the homepage is rendering index HTML, and we're going to have the about page render about HTML.
+So the homepage is rendering `index01.html`, and we're going to have the About page render `about01.html`.
 We need to write that.
-You could copy paste, but again, at this stage of the game, you're way better off writing the code def about.
+You could copy and paste, but again, at this stage of the game, you're way better off writing the code for `def about`.

-We did this already, but way better to do it again.
-And return render template.
-We're going to render the about 01.html page.
+We did this already, but it’s better to do it again.
+And return `render_template`.
+We're going to render the `about01.html` page.

-The one that just says, hi, my name is.
-In index 01, add a link to the about page.
-Link to the route slash about not to the about HTML page.
+The one that just says, "Hi, my name is…" In `index01.html`, add a link to the About page.
+Link to the route `/about`, not to the about HTML page.

-And now we need to close the quote, close the opening a tag.
-Put the text slash a like that.
+And now we need to close the quote, close the opening `` tag.
+Put the text and then close the `` tag like that.
 That is what you see.

 That's what's going to render.
-This a tag is going to render in the browser, and that's what you're going to click on to get to the about route page to see the about message.
+This `` tag is going to render in the browser, and that's what you're going to click on to get to the `/about` route page to see the About message.
 So it's the same as last time again, except instead of linking from raw text to raw text, we're linking from webpage to webpage.

 Did I write that in the wrong spot?
 Yeah, I did.
 Okay.
 Yeah.

 Take it from the top.
-We are going to render, you got to be in the right file.
+We are going to render—you've got to be in the right file.
 I was in the server 00 file.

-And we're going to in the about, we're going to render about 01 index.
-And it's squiggling because we have not imported render template, right?
-Into server one.
-So up here, last comma render template.
+And in the About route, we’re going to render `about01.html`.
+And it’s squiggling because we have not imported `render_template`, right?
+Into server 01.
+So up here, add `render_template` after the last import.

 That's fine.
 That should be it.
 In the browser, go back to that home URL and refresh.

-And that should render index 01.
+And that should render `index01.html`.
 Just refresh the browser.
-Click the about me link, which should hit the about route where you will see about HTML render with the about me message in there.
+Click the About Me link, which should hit the `/about` route where you will see `about01.html` render with the About Me message in there.

 Check the browser URL.
-It should say the same as a home route slash about.
-Remember the file name does not appear when you hit a route as discussed last time.
+It should show `/about`, just like the route.
+Remember, the file name does not appear when you hit a route as discussed last time.

 There you go.
 It works.
 Congrats.